zopefoundation/Zope/docs/INSTALL-virtualenv.rst

   The following steps describe how to install a WSGI based Zope instance.
-  If you want/have to use ZServer instead of WSGI (Python 2 only!) follow the documentation `Creating a Zope instance for Zope 2.13`_, but
+  If you want/have to use ZServer instead of WSGI (Python 2 only!) follow the documentation `Creating a Zope instance for Zope 2.13`_.

 .. _`Creating a Zope instance for Zope 2.13` : http://zope.readthedocs.io/en/2.13/INSTALL-virtualenv.html#creating-a-zope-instance